NVIDIA/MatX/docs_input/api/io/write_npy.rst

 write_npy
 =========

-Write a NPY file from a tensor
+Write an NPY file from a tensor

 .. note::
    This function requires the optional ``MATX_ENABLE_FILEIO`` compile flag